barelyhuman/themer/README.md

 # themer
-one line dark mode support for javascript
+One line dark mode support for javascript

 # DISCLAIMER: PACKAGE NOT YET PUSHED TO NPM / UNPKG